ASU Gammage from the beginning

 During a tour of the campus, Wright took a liking to an athletic field and said, "I believe this is the site.
 The structure should be circular in design and yes, with outstretched arms, saying 'Welcome to ASU!'"
 Wright worked on the sketches for the building during the last two years of his life.
 His most trusted aide, William Welsey Peters, brought his plans to finished form.

 Neither Wright nor Gammage lived to see the transformation of the blueprints, but their vision instantly became an iconic venue under the new direction of R.E.
-McKee Company from El Paso, N.M. to complete the construction.
+McKee Company from El Paso, Texas to complete the construction.
 In 1962, Grady Gammage, Jr. turned the first shovel of dirt in the official groundbreaking.